 Was I in my right mind to take on this fairly complicated project, which involved some pretty serious sewing?
 I would have to make a fitted bodice with difficult pleats, piped seams, and a skirt with hand-sewn cartridge pleats.
 Although I made a lot of my own clothing from about the ages of 12 to 22, I had sewn very little after that and had never done anything this challenging.
 It was too late to turn back now, so I dusted off my grandmother’s old black Singer, laid out the pattern pieces, and got to work.

 Well, dear reader, I found out that a stitch in time does not save nine.
 I ripped out many seams and corrected more mistakes than I care to remember, but I finally managed to complete my dress.
 My new frock should be worn with the proper undergarments to create a period silhouette.
-A corset will smooth the tightly fitted bodice, and several full petticoats will give the skirt a nice bell shape and help the cartridge pleats spring out from the waistband.
+A corset will smooth the tightly fitted bodice, and several full petticoats will give the skirt a nice full shape and help the cartridge pleats spring out from the waistband.
 Now I am ready for a journey back in time!

 Postscript: Shortly after I put the last stitch in the hem, Bartow-Pell was given a similar dress, featuring many of the same elements as the reproduction I had just finished—the narrow front center tab, piped seams, cuffed sleeves gathered tightly at the top of the arm and full below the elbow, and the diagonal bodice treatment.
 This dress is currently on view in Clarina Bartow’s bedchamber.